 March 3, 2025

-The Bangalore Chapter of All Women Nature Walks (AWNW) held its 16th outing on Sunday, 23rd February 2025, at Cubbon Park.
-Around 18 participants came together for this event.
-This walk was organised in collaboration with Nadhi – She for Climate, a community dedicated to inspiring women in climate action through networking, mentorship, and skill-building.
+The Bangalore Chapter of All Women Nature Walks (AWNW) held our 16th outing on Sunday, 23rd February 2025, at Cubbon Park.
+We were about 18 women who came together for this event.
+This walk was organised in collaboration with Nadhi — She for Climate, our community dedicated to inspiring women in climate action through networking, mentorship, and skill-building.

 Sensory Exploration Activity

-After quick introductions, participants were divided into small groups of 3-4 and given either a Spring Bingo Sheet or a Zine (Sense Exploration) Sheet.
-The Zine Sheet featured symbols representing the five senses—nose (smell), eyes (sight), ears (hearing), tongue (taste), hands (touch)—plus a heart (emotions).
-The aim was to explore the surroundings and find objects that fit these categories, reflecting on any emotional connections—Did a particular scent trigger a childhood memory?
-Did a texture evoke a familiar feeling?
+After quick introductions, we divided ourselves into small groups of 3-4 and explored with either a Spring Bingo Sheet or a Zine (Sense Exploration) Sheet.
+The Zine Sheet featured symbols representing our five senses—nose (smell), eyes (sight), ears (hearing), tongue (taste), hands (touch)—plus a heart (emotions).
+Together, we explored our surroundings and found objects that connected with these categories, reflecting on our emotional connections—Did a particular scent trigger our childhood memories?
+Did a texture evoke familiar feelings among us?

-The Spring Bingo Sheet transformed the walk into an engaging treasure hunt, encouraging participants to spot seasonal changes like new leaves, birdsong, spiderlings, or intricate leaf patterns.
+The Spring Bingo Sheet transformed our walk into an engaging treasure hunt, encouraging us to collectively spot seasonal changes like new leaves, birdsong, spiderlings, or intricate leaf patterns.
 (Download the activity sheets below!)

 All Women Nature Walk organised at Cubbon Park on 23 Jan 2025

-Vena explaining the Spring Bingo and Sensory Exploration Activity
+We learned about the Spring Bingo and Sensory Exploration Activity together

 A colourful Spring Bingo Activity sheet designed by Nature Classrooms Project at NCF